 about piper

 Born and raised in Ventura County, California, Piper Snowber is a Senior attending the School of the Art Institute of Chicago on a Distinguished Scholars Scholarship.
-Piper is a non-binary, multidisciplinary artist whose work explores the complexities of relationships between social, political, and ecological issues through personal narrative and collaboration.
-Their ultimate goal is to enrich the soil, both literally and figuratively, by developing relationships with the land, people, and materials.
-Piper has exhibited work at Banaras Cultural Foundation, Watershed Art and Ecology, the Museum of Ventura County, and the School of the Art Institute of Chicago.
-Piper has been involved with various environmental justice organizations, including the Pesticide Free Soil Project and CFROG, as well as community gardens and small-scale, BIPOC-led farms, such as Kindred C.R.A.F.T.
-They hope to continue their artistic practice and complete several years of work exchange after school.
+Piper is a multidisciplinary artist whose work explores the complexities and interrelatedness of social, political, and ecological issues through personal narrative, research, and collaboration.
+Their ultimate goal is to enrich the soil, both literally and figuratively, through cultivating kinship with land, people, and more-than-human species.
+Piper has exhibited work at Banaras Cultural Foundation in Varanasi, India, Watershed Art and Ecology in Chicago, the School of the Art Institute of Chicago, the Museum of Ventura County, and Studio Channel Islands Art Center in Camarillo, California.
+They have been involved with various environmental justice organizations, including the Pesticide Free Soil Project and CFROG, as well as community gardens and small-scale, BIPOC-led farms.
+Piper loves to learn, and they love to love.
+They journal every night, enjoy riding their bike, and they frequently visit bodies of water.

 piper.snowber@gmail.com